snehagurung12/Supply-chain-visibility/Documentation/Readme.md

 ## 🧭 Overview

-This project aims to provide real-time visibility and predictive analytics in a supply chain environment using cloud-based architecture.
-It empowers businesses to make data-driven decisions with predictive alerts and live dashboards.
+This documentation covers the analysis, architecture, and decision rationale behind building a cloud-based system to track and predict supply chain performance.
+It demonstrates:

+- Improved transparency and traceability of supply chain data
+- Early prediction of delivery risks or disruptions
+- Data-driven decision making via live dashboards
 ---

 ## 🎯 Project Goals